UBC-MDS/DSCI_521_platforms-dsci_book/README.md

 - [ ] Auto build the book using github actions
 - [ ] provide dockerfile for course packages and execution environment
+- [ ] create slide content inline with the textbook lectures